[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 3. Tap on the Tools tab >> then tap on a Check.

-So whenever you get “the volume does not contain a recognized file system” error in Windows PC, you can follow any of the aforementioned solutions to overcome this error.
+The error “The volume does not contain a recognized file system” can be frustrating.
+However, with simple tricks and tweaks, you can resolve it.
+So, whenever you get this error on a Windows PC, you can follow any of the aforementioned solutions to overcome this error.